 In the heart of Colorado lies South Park, an area that manages to encompass all that is Colorado and bears little resemblance to "South Park," the Comedy Central TV show — but is a magical destination for those seeking pure Colorado beauty.

-With 14,000-foot peaks, a rolling and colorful river valley, mining history, ancient trees and abundant wildlife the real South Park in Colorado's Park County is one of the state's most beautiful designated heritage areas and is home to the towns of Fairplay and Alma.
+With 14,000-foot peaks, a rolling and colorful river valley, mining history, twisting and ancient bristlecone pine and abundant wildlife, the real South Park in Colorado's Park County is one of the state's most beautiful designated heritage areas and is home to the towns of Fairplay, Alma and Como.

 In the days of the early pioneers, hopeful gold prospectors fanned out across the area.
 The town of Fair Play was established in 1859 at the junction of Beaver Creek and the South Platte River, and served as a supply center for nearby mining camps.

 Known today as the Trout Fishing Capital of Colorado, anglers seek out the area's Gold Medal streams.
 And in 2009, South Park and the area around Fairplay were designated a National Heritage Area by the U.S. Congress for its distinctive landscapes, historic structures, recreational resources.
 Traveling around, you'll see South Park's 19th-century ranches, old mines and other historic sites.

 On the edge of Fairplay lies South Park City, an extraordinary museum with 40 historic buildings.
 It was created in the late 1950s by a group of citizens concerned that the old mining and ghost towns of Park County were being dismantled and destroyed.
 The group recreated an 1800s gold mining town.
 Buildings were brought in from the high gulches of the Mosquito Range and from mining towns such as Alma, Leavick, Buckskin Joe and Montgomery.
 Most of these buildings showcase an array of period furnishings and equipment, and tours take you back in time to South Park's early days.